codingMustache/codingMustache/README.md

 ## Joke of the Day

-I adopted my dog from a blacksmith.
-As soon as we got home he made a bolt for the door.
+I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
+It just goes from bad to worse.

 ## Daily Trivia

-Unix Time is defined as the number of seconds that have elapsed since when?
+Whistler was the codename of this Microsoft Operating System.
- 1. Midnight, July 4, 1976
+ 1. Windows 2000
- 2. Midnight on the creator of Unix&#039;s birthday
+ 2. Windows XP
- 3. Midnight, January 1, 1970
+ 3. Windows 7
- 4. Midnight, July 4, 1980
+ 4. Windows 95

 <details>
   <summary>Answer</summary>
-  Midnight, January 1, 1970
+  Windows XP
 </details>